yli-sugarcrm/handlebars.js/README.markdown

 WARNING
 =======

-Do not rely on the particular behavior of this fork of Handlebars.js!
 This is a temporary fork and we intend to replace it with a newer version of Handlebars.js in the 9.0 release of Sugar.